chazzka/clanekforest/clanek.md

 First, random dimension $X$ and a random split point approx. $s  = 21$ are chosen, orphaning most of the observations on the left side.
 In the second step, in the right area, feature $Y$ was chosen, splitting the area in two parts.
 Observe, that the split point is always located between area-datapoint's minimum and maximum of the given feature.

-Consider now the area of points Px.
+Consider now the area of datapoints Px.
 The common misunderstanding is that the Isolation Forest isolates all of the datapoints based on the split point.
 This is, however, just a part of the algorithm.
-The Isolation Forest isola
+The Isolation Forest isolates the minmax area on the left/right side of the split point based on the datapoints provided in the respective area.
+If the evaluated datapoints
 vidite ze je oznacil blbe, je to proto ze ackoli se můze zdat ze na ne vidí (mozna porovnani s obrazkem z wiki) ve skutecnosti na ne nevidi a jen je oznacil stejne jako ty nejblizsi sousedy na které vidí, to není moc dobré pro novelty